chandraprakashjat/union_package/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+// Union :- Union is the object  that hold a value.
+The hold value can be different type.
+//Allowing manupulating that value in the type-safe mode;

+#Max Value :- asNinth() :- max 9 type value